A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Proof of Theorem and Proposition

 Let $b_{j,v}=\codim \tilde D_{I_{j,v},v}$ and set $b_{0,v}=0$.
 Set $\epsilon_v(A)=\max_i \epsilon_{\tilde D_{i,v}}(A)$.
 Apply Corollary \ref{cor_elemineq} in this condition with

 Using the telescoping property for the $b_i$,

-According to \cite[Example 5.4.11]{PAGI} (This is expressed in terms of the $s$ -invariant, which is the reciprocal of the Seshadri constant), the Seshadri constant of an intersection is bounded below by the minimum of the Seshadri constants of the factors of the intersection.
-Therefore, for any $j\in\{1,\ldots,l_v\}$, combined with the \eqref{sesh_bound}, we have the inequality
+It is a fact that the Seshadri constant of an intersection is bounded below by the minimum of the Seshadri constants of the factors of the intersection, according to the explanation in terms of the reciprocal of the Seshadri constant, in \cite[Example 5.4.11]{PAGI}.
+Therefore, for any $j\in\{1,\ldots,l_v\}$, combined with the \eqref{sesh_bound}, we have

 Then \eqref{cheb_application} implies

 If we construct a new list by repeating the divisors $\tilde{D}_{I_{s,v},v}$ exactly $b_{s,v} - b_{s-1,v}$ times (and omitting them if $b_{s,v} - b_{s-1,v} = 0$), then the resulting divisors will be in general position.
 By Theorem \ref{1.1}, there exists a proper Zariski closed subset $Z$ of $X$ such that